Aplonis/dec_to_bin.f/README.md

 Binary being doubly more compact than HEX, twice as many leading zeros will remain in the allocated memory string.

 Binary being unrepresentable in ASCII, yet another Forth word is provided for that.
 It will display binary contents as HEX.
 This it accomplishes by treating each byte as a pair of upper and lower nibbles.
-This it displays separately as 0 thru F.
+These it displays separately as 0 thru F for each byte.

-Each colon definition is annotated with line-by-line stack map and comments.
+Each Fort word is copiously annotated with line-by-line stack map and comments.
 I need these myself for purposes of maintenance.

-At end-of file is a Forth word serving dual purposes: A) to prove out each stage of conversions and B) demonstrate usage.
+Finally, at end-of file is a Forth word serving dual purposes: A) to prove out each stage of conversion; and B) demonstrate usage.

-A self-contained small file doing just those few things only.
+A small file doing just those very few things only.